YeeTone/A4-CS102A-2022Spring/documents/Assignment4.md

 Product ID 1, Phone, RMB 7000.00, Rating 4.5
 Product ID 2, Laptop, RMB 10000.00, Rating 4.5
 ```
-Note that when having the same price, the purchased products will be displayed by the purchase time.
+Again, if products have the same prices, they should be sorted by the purchase time.

 `public boolean refundProduct(Product product);`

-**Bonus** Return the product to its store and get the money back.
-Return `true` if this customer has indeed purchased this product before.
-Note that the `shoppingCart` and `wallet` of this customer should be updated accordingly; In addition, the corresponding store should enable the refund process to update the `productList` and `income`.
+**(Bonus)** Return the product to its store and get the money back.
+Return `true` if this customer has indeed purchased this product before and `false` otherwise.
+Note that the `shoppingCart` and `wallet` of this customer should be updated accordingly.
+In addition, the corresponding store should enable the refund process to update the `productList` and `income`.

-Tip: to associate a product and its corresponding store, you may use a `HashMap` to map their IDs (`<productID, storeID>`).  **??**

 ## Submission
 You need to submit `BigBinary.java` for question 1, `Product.java`, `Store.java`, `Customer.java` and `SortBy.java` for question 2.